Accenture/DX-Mate/README.md

 This extension contributes the following settings:

-* `dependency.keys`: Installation keys for all known dependencies (This should ideally only be stores in user settings)
+* `dependency.keys`: Installation keys for all known dependencies only available in user settings
+* `dummy.user.location`: Set the workspace relative directory for dummy users to create in scratch orgs
 * `dummy.data.location`: Set the workspace relative directory for the dummy data
 * `unpackagable.location`: Set the workspace relative directory for unpackagable metadata
 * `scratch.default.permissionsets`: Set the list of default permission sets to be assigned for the workspace